CTPSSTAFF/acs-to-postgresql/README.md

 * hash

-Variables whose values are to be "plugged in" by the user have been collected into four "hashes" (key-value pairs)and one "vanilla" variable:
+Variables whose values are to be "plugged in" by the user have been collected into four "hashes" (key-value pairs) and one string variable:

 1. Directories: (__dirs__)
 	1. working_dir